An online course is an asset that you can create, release into the wild, and reap the rewards again and again and again.

 Creating Your Online Course Site.

 There are a few different platforms and each one offers varying features.
 Kick-ass digital marketer Adam Enfroy has put together the ultimate guide to the 13+ Best Online Course Platforms (2020) which gives an excellent overview of the various options.
+Here’s another great article by Eduard Klein that also covers the 64 most frequently asked questions related to online courses

 This comparison video by Jerry Banfield (whose website tagline always makes me laugh – ‘Master Digital Marketing And Experience Divine Love’ which is quite the promise!) has loads of info if you want to deep dive into the various features of hosting platforms.